qurator-spk/eynollah/README.md

 ### Reading Order Detection

-The machine-based reading-order module employs a pretrained model to identify the reading order from layouts represented in PAGE-XML files.
+The reading order detection module employs a pretrained model to identify the reading order from layouts represented in PAGE-XML files.

 The command-line interface for machine based reading order can be called like this: